collapsed-stacks/startups/questions/11248/using-opensource-or-freeware-code-inside-marketable-product.md

 - posted by: [BrettFromLA](https://stackexchange.com/users/2813127/brettfromla) on 2016-09-30
 - score: 1

-<p>Note that MANY ecommerce websites use free code like JQuery and WordPress.
+Note that MANY ecommerce websites use free code like JQuery and WordPress.
 The whole language of PHP is written by someone else but is completely open source and free.
-As Chiragh Dewan said in his answer, it depends on the license that the developer has claimed for the software (or platform or language).</p>
+As Chiragh Dewan said in his answer, it depends on the license that the developer has claimed for the software (or platform or language).